team113sanger/SIN3B_knockout_CRISPR_and_RNASeq/README.md

 This repository serves as the central landing page for multiple sub-analyses related to the manuscript:

-> **Knockout of SIN3B modulates transcriptional programs and cell survival in cutaneous melanoma**
+> **Matsuyama, L. S. A. S, et al. 2025 - Knockout of SIN3B modulates transcriptional programs and cell survival in cutaneous melanoma**

 The analyses were conducted by several authors.
 Each sub-analysis repository linked below contains its own **README.md** with details of the methods, code, and data required for reproducing the results.